 For some time now I've been wanting to share with you more of my cultural, historical and spiritual heritage.
 Due to factors completely out of my control, couldn't do that.
 At least not in the way I intended.
 But this week, in fact this Monday (1th of Dec 2014), while I was preparing to film a Video for my main channel, I remembered that it was our national day.
 1th of December 1918 it's the Great Union Day, when Transylvania was reunited once more with the other two Provinces(Moldavia and Wallachia already united on the 24th of January 1859) as well as with Banat, Basarabia and Bukovina.

 Why is that important to do so?
-Because as the OLDEST CIVILIZATION in Europe-older than the Roman Empire, older than Ellada(Greek civilization) and even older than the Sumerians-I think the world deserves to learn more about this place once called DACIA (today's Romania) and its long and fascinating history.
+Because as the OLDEST CIVILIZATION in Europe-older than the Roman Empire, older than Ellada (Greek civilization) and even older than the Sumerians-I think the world deserves to learn more about this place once called DACIA (today's Romania) and its long and fascinating history.
 To learn about things that otherwise you might not get the chance to do that.
-Like the fact that the Romanian language is not a Latin language but the other way around.
-The fact that we understand all the other Romance languages, the fact that are still communities spread in different countries that speak similar to us (like Occitane in France, or Occitan in Italy or Spain just one example out of thousands).
+Like the fact that the Romanian language is not a Latin (derived) language, but is in fact a direct descendant of this OLD LANGUAGE (Vulgar Latin).
+Latin as well as the other Romance languages are derived/stemming from it as well.
+It's always been fascinating the fact that we are so easily understanding the other Romance languages, without even really studying them, or like the fact that are still communities spread in different countries that speak similar to us (like Occitane in France, or Occitan in Italy or Spain just one example out of thousands).
 My words are accompanied by facts and historical data, that will shed light on things the official history of this world chooses to ignore, or even worse, to erase it from our Collective Memory by transforming us into consumer zombies with no identity.
 With no roots.
 With no story.
-Luckily there are enough brave and great people among us-throughout history as well as in the present times-who do their part so the veil of ignorance won't swallow us whole.
+Luckily there are enough brave and great people among us-throughout history as well as now in the present times-who do their part so the veil of ignorance won't swallow us whole.
 This and in many other forms is my way of doing my part.

 8 Jan 2015